RyanGreenup/database_exporter/mdbook/src/limitations.md

 # Limitations

+## Windows Support

+Sometime after commit `816dd99c3e749d429e325d838481589b7e516091` Windows support was broken, this will be difficult to fix, the features that come to mind that may have caused this:

+- Export features
+    - `src_sqlite`
+    - `src_mysql`
+- Nightly Build Chain
+- DuckDB

 ## SQLite Types

 I've had some issues with the `NUMERIC` type in SQLite, this causes Rusqlite to pass an error up to Connector-X like so: